BlackOpsOne/Cheating-PSA/README.md

 Important information about cheating in various Call of Duty Zombies titles.

 > [!WARNING]
 > This page is likely incomplete as many cheating methods are often discovered in private.
 This page has the things that are publicly known about or have been used in records for each game.
->
-> If a game is not listed, it is likely still being researched.
-It is best to assume that things mentioned for any previous titles are also present on any unlisted title.

 ## Introduction
 This page aims to make people in the community aware that all Call of Duty Zombies games are at risk of cheating methods that are both obvious and undetectable.
 The intention is not to provide ways to cheat, but to make people aware of them and how they work.